facil-io/cstl/fio-stl.md

 Behaves as `memmove`, allowing for copy between overlapping memory buffers.

-On most of `clib` implementations the library call will be faster.
+On most of `libc` implementations the library call will be faster.
 On embedded systems, test before deciding.

 **Note**: Implementation relies heavily on compiler auto-vectorization.
 Resulting code may run faster or slower than libc, depending on the compiler and available instruction sets / optimizations.